lkcampbell/brackets-ruler/README.md

 Toggle the extension with **Brackets > View > Toggle Ruler** or use the shortcut key which is **Ctrl-Alt-R** on Windows and **Command-Alt-R** on Mac.

+### Known Issues

+**CodeMirror Themes:** Officially, I'm only making sure the column ruler works with the Default theme for Brackets.
+Unofficially, the ruler works correctly with most of the other CodeMirror themes as well.
+The problem cases are themes with different fonts (e.g. Rubyblue) and themes with drastically styled gutters (e.g. Solarized).
+If you find a bug with the ruler please make sure you can reproduce the bug while using the Default theme before you open an issue on it.

 ### Roadmap

 * Column Ruler